 Yes, the Squid is Halal.
 This is the opinion of the majority of Islamic scholars.
 Among them are the followers of the Shafi’i, Hanbali, and Maliki schools of thought.
 However, squid is not halal in the Hanafi Madhhab.

-In this regard, eating squid is also halal.
-All Muslims can eat it without hesitation.
+Most Muslim communities have adopted the first view.
+So all Muslims can eat squid, who consider it halal.
 Similarly, all marine animals are halal, sharks, whales, crabs, turtles, octopuses, snails, etc.